 It’s Mango time in South Florida.
 Our little tree won’t be yielding for a few years.
-But there are lots of Mango trees in South Florida.
+But there are Mango trees in South Florida.

 Since late spring, their dangling fruits have promised an abundant and tasty harvest.
 That’s not always a given as their winter blooms are susceptible to South Florida’s damp winters and infrequent cold blast.